Clinical Research

 Record of Collaboration

-Collaboration with clinican and scientist advance research and translation of results to the bedside
+Collaboration with clinician-scientists advance research goals and speed translation of results to the bedside

 👨👨👧👦

-Partnerships with patients and families to enusre our reserach goals are patient-centered
+Partnerships with families help ensure our research goals are patient-centered and clinically meaningful

 🐁